yidas/web-service-protocols/pgp/README.md

 PGP and similar software follow the OpenPGP, an open standard of PGP encryption software, standard (RFC 4880) for encrypting and decrypting data.

+**GNU Privacy Guard (GnuPG or GPG)** is a free-software replacement for Symantec's PGP cryptographic software suite.
+It is compliant with RFC 4880, the IETF standards-track specification of OpenPGP.
+Modern versions of PGP are interoperable with GnuPG and other OpenPGP-compliant systems.

 ![PGP Works](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4d/PGP_diagram.svg/1000px-PGP_diagram.svg.png)